 Another problem that is not covered by auto recovery is a corrupted system disk.
 If the operating system being used needs to reboot, it may fail, which in turn would cause auto recovery to fail.
 It should be clear that handling data corruption can be solved by running a proper cloud backup policy, such as CPM, a native cloud backup solution for AWS users.

 The instance auto recovery feature makes Amazon EC2 a reliable platform with enough flexibility to keep databases and mission-critical applications afloat when system failures occur.
 Even though there are missing internal features to handle data corruption, they can and should be added to the process.
 Auto recovery is a great addition to Amazon’s cloud as a tool for keeping pace with the business world through clear and stormy weather alike.
-Learn how EBS Snapshots and EBS Volume restore work.
+The instance auto recovery feature makes Amazon EC2 a reliable platform with enough flexibility to keep databases and mission-critical applications afloat when system failures occur. ow EBS Snapshots and EBS Volume restore work.